cadrogui/MambaJS-Framework/README.md

 * Bindable Members of components
 * Work with promises
 * Exception Catchers
-* Folders-by-Type Structure
 * Startup Logic

-### No use of vm for bind data to views.
+## No use of vm for bind data to views.

 Mamba JS use ***angular.extend*** for bind data or methods to views, because this way is more cleaner and Object-Driven way, so you can keep things clear about your ***private*** and ***public*** variables or methods, if you want yo bind data you must do like this: